gadmm/RFCs/rfcs/interop.md

 chunks one provides to it, e.g. carved out of the reserved address space (http://jemalloc.net/jemalloc.3.html#arena.i.extent_hooks).

 # Towards better systems programming in OCaml with out-of-heap allocation

-The current multicore OCaml implementation bans so-called “naked pointers”, pointers outside the OCaml heap unless they follow drastic restrictions.
+The current multicore OCaml implementation bans so-called “naked pointers”, pointers to outside the OCaml heap unless they follow drastic restrictions.
 A backwards-incompatible change has been proposed to make way for the new multicore GC in OCaml.
 I argue that out-of-heap pointers are not an anomaly, but are part of a better systems programming future, and I propose to show that the address space reservation technique makes them compatible with the multicore GC.

 This is inspired by @jhjourdan's experiment with a contiguous address space at <https://github.com/ocaml/ocaml/issues/6101>.
 Seven years